♫ Listening to: Take Me Over by Cut Copy ♫

-- daiya cheese (costco has this now)
+- vegan mozzarella cheese (costco has daiya now)

-Vegan Pizza Topping Directions:
+Vegan Pizza Topping Directions

 Top with sauce and toppings.
 I have this handy pocket pie maker that I got during valentine’s day a few years ago, but you can just as easily use a fork to press the edges closed.

 Place identical shape on top and press edges with a fork or your fingers.